Crohn’s Disease & Ulcerative Colitis: A Guide for Parents

 - IBD & Me Activity Book

-Informal (verbal arrangement with a teacher) and formal accommodations (items covered under a 504 plan or IEP) for a child may help them reach and maintain their academic potential.
+Informal (verbal arrangement with a teacher) and formal accommodations (items covered under a 504 plan) for a child may help them reach and maintain their academic potential.
 Here are some formal and informal sample accommodations that may be helpful for your child.
 Accommodations should be requested as soon as possible, preferably in the beginning of the school year, so that there is time to make necessary arrangements and formalize plans.
 Remember: even if your child is perfectly healthy at the start of a school year, they may still need some of the accommodations below in the course of the year.
 It is always best to plan ahead!
 These are some potential accommodations—others may be added to meet the needs of your child.

 - Unlimited bathroom pass: Students with active disease symptoms may need to use the bathroom many times per day—often urgently in order to avoid fecal incontinence.
 Student and teacher should work out an appropriate bathroom signal to help avoid drawing attention to the student’s frequent bathroom breaks.